Nations Trapped by the Guilty Accuser Syndrome

 Therefore, the guilty accuser syndrome is the design and entrenchment by the patron selectorate that ensures the control of officials.
 Most elected or appointed government officials are beforehand guilty of some significant form of corruption.
-Such an approach acts as a deterrent to them when either out of their scrupulousness or the fundamental responsibility of their office invariably demands they challenge, expose or investigate the corruption or misgovernance of other culpable officials (s).
+Such an approach acts as a deterrent to them.
+Either out of their scrupulousness or the fundamental responsibility of their office invariably demands they challenge, expose or investigate the corruption or misgovernance of other culpable officials (s).

 If his office compels the chairperson of a legislative committee to investigate the corruption of the President, that will promptly expose his or her corruption.
 If the chairperson of the electoral commission recalls the election of a corrupt legislator, read the newspapers the next day.
 Under these conditions, the only time you can impeach or sack a government is when the patron(s) decides so.

-In mature liberal democracies and similar the funder selectorate, those groups and individuals have enough money to buy the influence an office confers on an elected or appointed official; “influence peddling”.
-It is common knowledge that presidents, parliamentarians, deputies, senators, representatives and others need generous and increasing funds provided by a small fraction of the general population to get elected or re-elected into office in ways that end up seriously compromising or co-opting them to act in ways that deviate from the expected norms.
+In mature liberal democracies and similar the funder selectorates ascend.
+Those groups and individuals have enough money to buy the influence an office confers on an elected or appointed official.
+“Influence peddling”.
+It is common knowledge that presidents, parliamentarians, deputies, senators, representatives and others need generous and increasing funds.
+A small fraction of the general population provides the funds for elections or re-elections into office in ways that end up seriously compromising or co-opting politicians to act in ways that deviate from the expected norms.

-The provisions by funders for the political campaigns of candidates can vary from several thousand to several million-pound sterlings or US dollars.
+The provisions by funders for the political campaigns of candidates can vary.
+From several thousand to several million-pound sterling or US dollars.
 The fundraising process reduces the elected politicians in some sense to a “commodity” for sale or rent.
-Such is an undeniable legacy of the neoliberal political economy that commodifies everything; it has made this form of fundraising selection of political candidates particularly possible.
+Such is an undeniable legacy of the neoliberal political economy that commodifies everything.
+It has made this form of fundraising selection of political candidates particularly possible.

-Selectorates are inimical to democracy, even in mature liberal democracies, because they undermine the proposed sanctity of democratic practice; one person, one vote.
+Selectorates, foreign or local, are inimical to democracy, even in mature liberal democracies.
+Because they undermine the proposed sanctity of democratic practice; one person, one vote.
 When a few out of the many voters determine who the few representative elected officials will be in the primaries and the elections, we have an inverted minarchy [big government determined by small numbers of selectors] mimicking a democracy [government determined by most voters].
 It is no surprise that the apathy towards voting in mature democracies is endemic.

 The pessimism borne of the supremacy of the guilty accuser syndrome in any society is intractable.
 Corruption becomes an entrenched and dominant form of social organisation in the affairs of the nation.
 Dependable, conscientious, moral and able politicians never or rarely get elected or appointed to office.
 Who will then do the work of nation-building and advancement?
-Conversely, the more corrupt a politician is, the more likely he or she is to get into a political office.
+Conversely, the more corrupt a politician is, the more likely they are to get into a political office.
 Over time, the uninterrupted phenomenon of guilty accuser syndrome produces a kakistocracy, i.e. government by the worst [most corrupt] citizens.